Make `$SAFE` process global state and allow to set 0 again

 FYI: by using gem-codesearch, I have briefly searched the gems using $SAFE:

 $ csearch -f '.*\.rb' '^\s*[^\s#].*\$SAFE *=' | wc -l 147

 Much less than I thought...
 The full list is attached.

-Updated by ko1 (Koichi Sasada) about 3 years ago
+Updated by ko1 (Koichi Sasada) over 3 years ago

 - Status changed from Open to Closed